 - Sheffield people at the centre of the Sheffield health and wellbeing system, underpinned by strong working relationships between commissioners with a clear methodology for joint working and pooled budgets underpinned by an innovative and affordable health and wellbeing system fit for the twenty-first century. - A preventative system that seeks to help and identify people before they are really sick, enabling Sheffield people to stay healthy and well for longer. - Frontline workers aware of health and wellbeing needs and able to signpost and support service users in obtaining the help they need.

-We will measure the impact of our actions on the health and wellbeing of the people of Sheffield through indicators laid out in section 7.
+We will measure the impact of these actions through indicators laid out in section 7.

-Outcome 1 Sheffield is a healthy and successful city
+Outcome 1 - Sheffield is a healthy and successful city